alch-1/htb-oopsie-writeup/README.md

 We are in!

 Now we need to escalate privileges.
 First let's get a list of users using `cat /etc/passwd`.
 We find robert to be an interesting user, so let's go to `/home/robert`.
-We find a file named `user.txt`, containing the text `f2c74ee8db7983851ab2a96a44eb7981`.
+We find a file named `user.txt`, containing the user flag.
 Let's save it for now.

 `su robert` doesn't work because php shell doesn't count as a terminal, so we get the error `su: must be run from a terminal`.